-In 2017, 2018 and 2019, our goodwill was tested for impairment only in the third quarter of each year in connection with our annual testing date.
+In 2018, 2019 and 2020, our goodwill was tested for impairment only in the third quarter of each year in connection with our annual testing date.
 No impairment was indicated as part of such annual reviews of goodwill.
-As permitted by GAAP, during 2017, 2018 and 2019 we used the qualitative assessment of ASC 350-20-35 for our annual impairment test and determined it was not necessary to perform the quantitative goodwill impairment test.
+As permitted by GAAP, during each of 2018, 2019 and 2020 we used the qualitative assessment of ASC 350-20-35 for our annual impairment test and determined it was not necessary to perform the quantitative goodwill impairment test.
 During 2016, we used the quantitative assessment of ASC 350-20-35 for our annual impairment test using discounted cash flows to determine the estimated fair value of our Security Products reporting unit.
 Such discounted cash flows are a Level 3 input as defined by ASC 820-10-35.

-Our gross goodwill at December 31, 2019 is \$33.6 million.
-Prior to 2017, we recorded a \$9.9 million goodwill impairment in our Marine Components segment resulting in a net consolidated carrying amount of \$23.7 million.
+Our gross goodwill at December 31, 2020 is \$33.6 million.
+Prior to 2018, we recorded a \$9.9 million goodwill impairment in our Marine Components segment resulting in a net consolidated carrying amount of \$23.7 million.
 There have been no changes in the carrying amount of our goodwill during the past three years.